 Annuity Reserves Agents

 (Dollars in thousands)

-2000 : \$ 2,079,561 22,000
+2000 \$ 2,079,561 22,000

-2001 1 \$ 3,968,455 34,000
+2001 \$ 3,968,455 34,000

 2002 \$ 5,419,276 41,000

 The growth in our annuity business resulted in a sizeable increase in our earnings from invested assets for 2002 and 2001.
-While certain expenses also increased as a result of the growth in our annuity business, the incremental profits from a larger deposit base allowed us to offset a greater portion of our fixed operating costs and expenses.
-Production decreased in the last two months of 2002 due to actions (i.e. crediting rate reductions and suspension of sales of one of our higher commission annuity products and our most popular multi-year rate guaranteed annuity product) taken by us throughout the year to manage our capital position.
+While certain expenses also increased as a result of the growth in our annuity business, the incremental profits from a larger deposit base allowed us to offset a greater portion of our fixed annuity products and our most popular multi-year rate guaranteed annuity product) taken by us throughout the year to manage our capital position.
 We intend to manage our production throughout 2003 at levels the statutory capital and surplus of our life subsidiaries will support.
 The purpose of this offering is to raise capital to support future growth of our business.
 If it is successful, we anticipate increasing the level of our sales.
 For instance, we anticipate the reinstatement of our full marketing program and development of new products.